yevster/weblogic-on-azure/javaee/README.md

 * Find and click on weblogic-cafe-db-`<your suffix>`.
 * Under Settings, open the connection security panel.
    * Toggle "Allow access to Azure services" to "on"
-   * Toggle "Disable SSL connection enforcement" to "off".
+   * Make sure to turn off SSL connection enforcement.
    * Hit Add client IP.
 This allows connection to the database from the IP you are currently using to access Azure.
 As a precaution, verify the IP entered is actually your IP.
 You can do this by googling "what is my ip".
 Hit Save.

 ## Setting Up WebLogic